ethereumjs/ethereumjs.github.io/index.md

 <div class="repo-group">
   <h3>Protocol R&D</h3>
-  <p>We do various early-on EIP code integrations, see e.g. <a href="https://github.com/ethereumjs/ethereumjs-monorepo/pull/3976">PeerDAS</a>, <a href="https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/binarytree">Binary Tree</a> or native <a href="https://github.com/ethereumjs/ethereumjs-monorepo/pull/3849">SSZ</a> as examples.
+  <p>We do various early-on EIP code integrations, see e.g. <a href="https://github.com/ethereumjs/ethereumjs-monorepo/pull/3976">PeerDAS</a>, <a href="https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/binarytree">Binary Tree</a> or <a href="https://github.com/ethereumjs/ethereumjs-monorepo/pull/3849">SSZ-ificaton</a> as examples.
 Along the way we engage in research calls and help with spec refinements on the EIP GitHub like <a href="https://github.com/ethereum/EIPs/pull/9460">here</a> and do coverage work and contribute test cases to the execution-spec-tests GitHub like <a href="https://github.com/ethereum/execution-spec-tests/pull/1371">here</a>.
 Our EthereumJS <a href="https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/client" alt="GitHub URL">research client</a> is an important enabler for this work.
   </p>
 </div>